A Guide to Cryotherapy: Benefits, Risks, and What to Expect

 While cryotherapy is generally safe when performed under supervision, there are some cryotherapy side effects to be aware of:

 It’s also essential to understand that cryotherapy safety is not guaranteed for everyone.
-Pregnant women, individuals with heart problems, and people with certain health conditions should consult a doctor before trying cryotherapy.
+Pregnant women, individuals with heart problems, and people with certain health conditions should consult a doctor before trying it.

 Cryotherapy vs Ice Bath

 Many people compare cryotherapy to traditional ice baths.
-Both treatments use cold to aid recovery, but cryotherapy exposes the body to much colder temperatures for a shorter period.
+Both treatments use cold to aid recovery, but they expose the body to much colder temperatures for a shorter period.
 Ice baths typically last 10-15 minutes, while a cryotherapy session lasts only 2-4 minutes.
 Due to the higher temperatures in ice baths, the effects tend to be less intense compared to whole-body cryotherapy.

 Cost of Cryotherapy